AkiPoh/DEV-KATKE/DOCS/PLANNING_FOR_v0/OLD_ROADMAP.md

-# Planning 2025 v0 of KATKE
+# Old Roadmap for v0 of KATKE

 **First Major Alpha Release of KATKE, (Targeting: End of 2025 Q3), (v0.0.0)**